-The Best Place to Stay in Santorini: How to Choose the Right Village on the Island
+The Best Places to Stay in Santorini: How to Choose the Right Village and Hotel

-You’ll also find a section on the top hotels in Santorini including Santorini honeymoon hotels, and the best luxury hotels in Santorini.
+You’ll also find a section on the best Santorini hotels including Santorini honeymoon hotels, and the best luxury hotels in Santorini.

 Before we get into the pros and cons of each village, here are a few major decision points from the outset.
 Asking yourself these will help you choose where to stay in Santorini:

-Do you have any mobility issues?
+- Do you have any mobility issues?
 Santorini is a maze of interconnecting steep steps as villages cling to the cliff-edge and hotels are made from the caves in the cliff-side.
-If you have mobility issues you can still stay on the caldera edge and have spectacular views of the sunset, just stay in Fira or outside Fira on the southern side.
+If you have mobility issues, you can still stay on the caldera edge and have spectacular views of the sunset over the Aegean Sea; just stay in Fira (Thira) or outside Fira on the southern side.
 The sunsets here are every bit as incredible as in Oia.

-Is this your first time to Santorini?
+- Is this your first time to Santorini?
 If so, I recommend you stay in one of the four caldera villages and have a room with the best Santorini view of the sunset.
-These rooms fill up about 6-12 months in advance (and even faster for the very best hotels in Santorini) so be quick!
+These rooms fill up about 6-12 months in advance (and even faster for the very best hotels in Santorini from June to September), so be quick!
 Below are recommendations with no-fee cancellations until a couple of weeks out so that you can get in early.

-Is it important that you have a swimming pool?
-Santorini is very hot in peak season and you don’t want to be walking around in the middle of the day.
+- Is it important that you have a swimming pool or a private hot tub?
+Santorini is very hot in peak season, and you don’t want to be walking around in the middle of the day.
 It’s better to be sailing or swimming or having a siesta during these hours.

-Your budget.
+- Your budget.
 Even a street back from the cliff-edge in the Caldera villages will save you a lot of money on the many Santorini cheap hotels.
-You just need to decide if a view out to the volcano is necessary.
+You need to decide if a view out of the volcano is necessary.
 It is possible to find on Santorini cheap accommodation with great water views from many of the villages.

 This Santorini Greece map shows the nine villages discussed below: